DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/editing-state.md

 # EditingState Plugin Reference

 A plugin that manages editing state.
-It controls the list of rows that are currently being edited and the lists of changed, deleted and newlly created rows.
+It controls the list of rows that are currently being edited and the lists of changed, deleted and newly created rows.

 ## User Reference